-Minster Cleaning is a management franchise which operates in the business to business office and commercial cleaning sector.
-Current Minster franchisees manage large work forces, often comprising hundreds of carefully recruited employees, to ensure a consistently high quality cleaning service is delivered to all clients.
-All our franchisees have very strong management skills and experience and are from diverse backgrounds which include retail, banking and the armed forces.
+Minster Cleaning is a management franchise which operates in the business to business commercial cleaning sector.
+Current Minster Cleaning franchise partners manage large work forces, often comprising hundreds of carefully recruited employees, to ensure a consistently high quality cleaning service is delivered to all clients.
+All our franchise partners have very strong management skills and experience and are from diverse backgrounds which include retail, banking and the armed forces.

 Consider types of businesses where your employment experience and skills set could be of real benefit.
-For example, key skills required for running a management franchise such as a Minster Cleaning would be leadership and people management skills and the ability to communicate effectively with office / field based employees, clients, prospective clients, suppliers, fellow franchisees and the franchisor.
+For example, key skills required for running a management franchise such as Minster Cleaning would be leadership and people management skills and the ability to communicate effectively with office / field based employees, clients, prospective clients, suppliers, fellow franchise partners and the franchisor.

-For example, do you want to run a business to business (B2B) franchise (e.g. an office and commercial cleaning franchise) or would you prefer a business to consumer (B2C) franchise (e.g. a fast food outlet).
+For example, do you want to run a business to business (B2B) franchise (e.g. a commercial cleaning franchise) or would you prefer a business to consumer (B2C) franchise (e.g. a fast food outlet).

 Would you prefer a long established, stable sector or a developing sector?
-Similarly are you attracted more to well-known brand names or newer, emerging brands?
+Similarly are you attracted to more well-known established brand names or newer, emerging brands?

 Are you interested in a management franchise resale opportunity?
 A resale brings with it the comforts of an established track record, client base and income stream, albeit at a premium as you will be paying the purchase price for the business in addition to an initial licence fee.
 Alternatively are you up for the challenge of growing a greenfield / start-up site from scratch?